 These Glazed Caramel Apple Turnovers are stuffed with an easy homemade caramel apple filling wrapped in buttery puff pastry.
 The sweet cream glaze that’s drizzled on top is the perfect crowning touch.
 Serve them warm with vanilla ice cream for dessert, or as a tasty accompaniment to a cup of hot tea or coffee.
 They’re a sweet indulgence any time of day.

-Glazed Caramel Apple Turnovers Recipes
+Easy Glazed Caramel Apple Turnovers Recipe

 The caramel apple filling for these turnovers comes together with absolute ease cooking in around 5 minutes.
 I used Pink Lady apples that I had on hand but, you could certainly substitute with your favorite variety of apples.
 When using a different variety of apples keep in mind each will cook differently so be prepared to adjust the amount of cornstarch needed to thicken the sauce.